 The American Medical Association has an agreement of mutual recognition of Continuing Medical Education (CME) credits with the European Union of Medical Specialists (UEMS), the accreditation body for European countries.
 Physicians interested in converting AMA PRA Category 1 Credit™ to UEMS-European Accreditation Council for Continuing Medical Education CME credits (ECMECs) should contact the UEMS at firstname.lastname@example.org.

 The Massachusetts Medical Society designates each enduring material for the number of AMA PRA Category 1 Credits™ listed below.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 NEJM Knowledge Internal Medicine Board Review: 341 AMA PRA Category 1 Credits™

 NEJM Knowledge+ Family Medicine Board Review: 330 AMA PRA Category 1 Credits™

 NEJM Knowledge+ Pediatrics Board Review: 150 AMA PRA Category 1 Credits™

 ABIM MOC Points

-Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 270 MOC points [and patient safety MOC credit] in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
+Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 341 MOC points in the American Board of Internal Medicine's (ABIM) Maintenance of Certification (MOC) program.
 Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
-It is the CME activity provider’s responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.
+It is the CME activity provider's responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.

 AAFP Prescribed Credit